Nigdzie/flipper-netninja-feberis-updater/README.md

 ## Authors

-Created by [Your Name or Nickname] – contributions are welcome!
+Created by [Nigdzie] – contributions are welcome!